Event Policies and Risk Management Procedures

 Campus authorities may grant permission to use University premises and facilities to these organizations when the use is generally compatible with the University’s teaching, research, and public service missions.

 Many registered organizations sponsor events deemed to be “special events.”
 These are events that require extra set up, extra approval, may have risk associated with them, or have unusual circumstances.
-These events will be discussed with the Student Activities and Organization office staff, and then the organization may be invited to share plans with the Associate Dean and Dean of Students.
+These events will be discussed with the Student Activities and Organization office staff, and then the organization may be invited to share plans with the Purdue Senior Leadership Staff.